-The Superintendent will be responsible to ensure that personnel be assigned on the basis of their qualifications, the needs of the District, and their expressed desires.
+It shall be the policy of the Board that personnel be assigned on the basis of their qualifications, the needs of the District, and their expressed desires.
 When it is not possible to meet all three (3) conditions, personnel shall be assigned first in accordance with the needs of the District, second where the Superintendent determines the employee is most qualified to serve, and third as to expressed preference of the employees.